Starrick2001/ascenda-loyalty-offers/README.md

 # ascenda-loyalty-offers
-I have build Simple NodeJS App (Typescript language) to solve the exercise.
+I have built Simple NodeJS App (Typescript language) to solve the exercise.
 It will return the result in console
 # Requirement
 Install dependencies
 ```bash